GabrielMelhem/Scalable-WordPress-AWS/docs/VPC-Setup.md

 ✅ **Verify internet connectivity** by pinging an external site.
 ✅ **Ensure SSH access** from your local machine (if port 22 is open).
 🚀 **If everything works, the VPC setup is complete!** 🎉

+## step 7: Automated setup
+For an automated setup using CloudFormation, refer to [VPC-CF](infrastructure/cloudformation/VPC-CF.yml).